 There are a number of prominent Archeologists who have lined

 up against the gazette article and hieroglyphs as fakes.
-But
+But there

-never happened.
 Instead, further attempts to explore that part of the canyon were

 stopped.
 Federal authorities decided to make it off limits to exploration.

 Although conservation was given as one of the reasons, the restricted

 area was suspiciously limited to the same where the cave was discovered.

 I have received a few references to letters or articles (but

 not the original documents) in private collections by people who

 have attended my seminars in Phoenix that claim a late 1930ï¿½s attempt

 to locate the cave area which, at that time, was not known to be

 in a restricted location.
 Johnson found that tons of rock had been

 dumped or placed at three possible entrances to the cave and seemed

 to extend well into it.
 Lacking the manpower, machines or funding

 necessary to go further, he gave up his quest but was sure he had

 One of the most interesting stories that came from the un-named

-member of the original expedition was that twenty ceremonial
+member of the original expedition was that twenty ceremonial daggers

-seemed very light and unusually sharp.
+and unusually sharp.
 The man was given one by Kincaid in lieu of

 his share of the discoveries.
 Others received some as well.
 He kept

 the dagger for years and marveled how it never seemed to corrode

 or loose sharpness.
 Finally, he sold it to an area collector for

 what he said was ï¿½a goodly sumï¿½ and lost track of the man.
 One wonders

 What was found in that cave that so disturbed the government?